-ECB Banking Supervision also took further steps to actively shape digitalisation aspects of the future European regulatory framework by contributing to the ECB

-As banks continue their digital transformation, ECB Banking Supervision is actively shaping the European supervisory and regulatory frameworks on technology and digitalisation opinions on the draft legislative proposals on markets in crypto assets12, the pilot regime for market infrastructures based on distributed ledger technology13, and the digital operational resilience act14.
+ECB Banking Supervision also took further steps to actively shape digitalisation aspects of the future European regulatory framework by contributing to the ECB opinions on the draft legislative proposals on markets in crypto assets, the pilot regime for market infrastructures based on distributed ledger technology, and the digital operational resilience act.
 In addition, it contributed to the ECB opinion on the legal framework on artificial intelligence.
 ECB Banking Supervision also took part in discussions with the European Supervisory Authorities on the regulation of fintech and big tech and the regulatory scope of consolidation.